-This represents an amount of € 10,000,000 which is repayable to the parent, Mariner Capital Limited, at the discretion of the company.
+This represents a contribution of € 10,000,000 from the parent, Mariner Capital Limited.
 This amount is interest free, unsecured and carries no fixed date of repayment.
-This amount was recognised directly in equity.
+This amount was recognised directly in equity since there is no contractual obligation to repay this amount.